 There are myriad ways to incorporate essential oils into your yoga practice.
 Below are some of the easiest

-There are plenty of essential oil diffusers in the market right now.
+There are plenty of essential oil diffusers on the market right now.
 They all come in unique designs, shapes, and sizes, thus spoiling you for choice.
-But before you buy one make sure to check the buyers guide so that you end up with best essential oil diffuser that is suitable for your yoga practices.
+But before you buy one, check the buyer’s guide to find the best essential oil diffuser suitable for your yoga practices.

 Through topical application

-Another way to incorporate essential oils into your yoga practice is by directly applying them on your skin.
-Mix an essential oil of your choice with a light carrier like jojoba, to enable smooth application and have someone rub this on your limbs, chest, back or feet at the beginning or end of your yoga practice.
+Another way to incorporate essential oils into your yoga practice is by directly applying them to your skin.
+Mix an essential oil of your choice with a light carrier like jojoba to enable smooth application, and have someone rub this on your limbs, chest, back, or feet at the beginning or end of your yoga practice.
 Application at the beginning is more recommendable as certain oils tend to enliven you by boosting your ability to concentrate and infuse you with energy.

 Essential scented candles or aromatherapy spray

-If none of the above suit your type of practice, then the best alternative is using scented candles.
-You can also make your aromatherapy spray by mixing an essential oil of your choice with water or buy a ready-made one.
+If none of the above suits your type of practice, then the best alternative is to use scented candles.
+You can also make your aromatherapy spray by mixing an essential oil with water or buy a ready-made one.
 To use this during yoga, all you need to do is spray it around the yoga room or use it to purify your yoga mat, chair, and even clothes.